Picket fence

 Picket fences are a type of fence often used decoratively for domestic boundaries, distinguished by their evenly spaced vertical boards, the pickets, attached to horizontal rails.
 Picket fences are particularly popular in the United States, with the white picket fence coming to symbolize the ideal middle-class suburban life.

 History

 Picket fences are particularly popular in the United States, where the style has been used since America's earliest colonial era and remains popular today.
 Pickets were historically sharpened logs used to defend positions and used as such by early colonists.
 Now they are a decorative way to contain pets and children without blocking views, and are used around both front and back yards.
 Traditionally picket fences were made out of wood and painted white (or whitewashed), but now picket fences are also widely available in low-maintenance polyvinyl chloride (PVC or Vinyl).

+A 2026 Washington Post article reported on their decline.

 Until the introduction of advertising on fences in the 1980s, cricket fields were usually surrounded by picket fences, giving rise to the expression "rattling the pickets" for a ball hit firmly into the fence.